coddhisatva/AwakenedAI-Processing/README.md

 - Initialization with raw and processed directories
 - Method to extract text from PDF files using PyPDF2
 - Error handling for encrypted or problematic PDFs
-- Rich metadata extraction (title, author, subject, creator)
+- Rich metadata extraction (title, author, etc.)
 - Fallback to filename as title when metadata is missing
 - JSON output with extracted text and metadata